 These tools can have a two-hand grip, with one handle on the top and the other on the front of the orbital for better control.
 This also maximizes your ability to keep the tool flat against the work surface.
 While this is a great feature to have, you might find that for vertical sanding, or for getting in certain corners of walls or maybe even a wood carcass, the top handle alone allows you more flexibility.
 An additional grip on the front of the tool can impede your access.

 Based on the kind of work you think you’ll be doing most often, select the right option for you.
-Alternatively, go for an orbital sander with a removable front handle to get the best of both worlds.
+Alternatively, go for a random orbit sander with a removable front handle to get the best of both worlds.

 When it comes to sanding, appropriate dust collection is a must.
 Not only would the dust be annoying, frustrating and hinder our work.
 It can also be hazardous to breathe in.
-Choose a random orbital sander with a good dust collector and preferably a pleated filter for better and more long-lasting absorption.
-For big projects where you think a dust collector would not be enough, it’s important to have the option of swapping out the filter for a vacuum collector.
-So if your sander can do that, you’ve hit the jackpot!
+Choose a random orbital sander with a good dust collection device and preferably a pleated filter for better and more long-lasting absorption.
+For big projects where you think a dust collection device would not be enough, it’s important to have the option of swapping out the filter for a vacuum collector.
+So if your random orbit sander can do that, you’ve hit the jackpot!

 Just like most power tools, the random orbital sander can be powered in three main ways.